riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 ## Survey Monkey first survey

+Note that there is more logic to this survey than a simple list: questions 6 and 7 were only shown if the respondent indicated that their Wikipedia use changed since 2011 in question 3; if they said more, they were shown question 6 and if they said less, they were shown question 7 (which was numbered question 6 for these people).

 1. How does your use of the Internet compare to your use 5 years ago (2011)?
       * don't use now; didn't use in 2011
       * use now; didn't use in 2011